Cholesterol – Good or Bad?

 Do you need statins?

-- If your cholesterol metabolism dysfunction was caused by a lack of statins, then the answer would be yes!
+- If your cholesterol problem was caused by a lack of statins, then the answer would be yes!

 - You also need to know that over the years, within the blood test results, the cholesterol upper reference limit has been constantly lowered, which means that more people will be prescribed statins.